-- The Simpson household, either from lack of maintenance or poor construction, is often shown with such unpleasantries as paper thin walls or faulty plumbing and wiring.
-This seemingly explains how the family can afford such a large house with Homer's paycheck.
+- The Simpson household, either from lack of maintenance or poor construction, is often shown with such unpleasantries as paper-thin walls or faulty plumbing and wiring.
+This seemingly explains how the family can afford such a large house with Homer's paycheque.

 Marge: It's awfully small.